d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 ### Learning objectives

-* Identify and create appropriate summary statistics and plots given a data set or research question for quantitative data
+* Identify and create appropriate summary statistics and plots given a data set or research question for quantitative data.

-* Interpret the following summary statistics in context: median, lower quartile, upper quartile, standard deviation, inter-quartile range
+* Interpret the following summary statistics in context: median, lower quartile, upper quartile, standard deviation, inter-quartile range.

-* Given a plot or set of plots, describe and compare the distribution(s) of a single quantitative variable
-  (center, variability, shape, outliers)
+* Given a plot or set of plots, describe and compare the distribution(s) of a single quantitative variable (center, variability, shape, outliers).

 ### Terminology review